No one likes to be compared and probably will not be making it easy for you to do so.

 In summary

 The above factors will be clearly indicated on your dashboard, using the same jargon and product names, regardless of what a lender calls them, allowing you to easily compare and Find The most suitable Loan for you.
+You can also consider using our loan comparison calculator, to compare 2 loans, side-by-side.
+Check out our glossary if you would like to go into greater detail for any of the terms above.

 Share on:

 EFS is a series of schemes not a loan type.
 For example.
 The "SME Fixed Asset" is essentially a scheme for 3 types of loans: Hire Purchase, Construction Loan and Property/Land Loan.
-While the "Project loan" also has construction loan, it is meant for construction enterprise, in other words a scheme for the construction industry.
+While the "Project loan" also has a construction loan, it is meant for construction enterprises.
 Please visit ESG's website for the most updated information.
-We included it as a loan type on this page as many users are used to looking for it as a "loan type".

-Please instead continue by selecting the actual loan type that you are looking for.
-And if you like to, you can get a quote from other non-Participating Financial Institutes as well.
-This can be done on the Select Financing Partner page, where you can decide which lender you would like to enquire with.
-Or only to Participating Financial Institutes who may offer a different/better set of terms due to the risk sharing with Enterprise Singapore but may also have more stringent criteria as a result.
+We included it as a loan type on this page as many users are used to looking for it as a "loan type".Please thus continue by selecting the actual loan type that you are looking for.
+And if you like, you can get a quote from other non-Participating Financial Institutes as well.
+This can be done when you reach the Select Financing Partner page, where you can decide which lender you would like to enquire with.

 Share on: